-Future traffic (2046) shows a need for improvements to the Selmon Expressway off-ramps at Florida Avenue and Channelside Drive, and corresponding improvements to Whiting Street from Jefferson Street to North Meridian Avenue, and reconfiguration of the Selmon Expressway on-ramp at Jefferson Street.
+Future traffic (2046) shows a need for improvements to the Selmon Expressway off-ramps at Florida Avenue and Channelside Drive, corresponding improvements to Whiting Street from Jefferson Street to Meridian Avenue, and reconfiguration of the Selmon Expressway on-ramp at Jefferson Street.
 As a result, two build alternatives (Alternatives 1 and 2) were developed and refined based on study analysis results.
-Based on public input and study analysis results, Alternative 2 was selected as the project's Preferred Alternative.
-The engineering analysis conducted for this study is contained in the project's Preliminary Engineering Report (PER).
+Based on study analysis results and public input, Alternative 2 was selected as the project's Preferred Alternative.